 Without goals, you’ll never achieve anything.

-At best, you leave it to chance to reach what you desire.
+At best, you’ll leave it to chance to reach what you desire.
 That’s why you need to set clear financial goals.

 Don’t believe me?
 Leave $20 in your wallet for a week and see what happens.
-You’ll probably spend this money on something you didn’t plan.
+You’ll probably spend this money on something you didn’t plan on buying.

 To avoid this, you need to consider how you’ll want to spend your money.
 You already have the goal to save thousands of dollars, so use this as your north star.
 Take it a step further, making this goal SMART.